Bruno Senna: Formula One

-Bruno Senna sampled a contemporary Formula One car for the first time in November 2008 when he tested for Honda in Barcelona.
+Senna sampled a contemporary Formula One car for the first time in November 2008 when he tested for Honda in Barcelona.
 Honda assessed the Brazilian during their first winter test at the Circuit de Catalunya on 17–19 November.
 His tasks included an initial familiarisation with Honda's RA108 car and its systems before progressing to a full programme during which the team intended to evaluate his performance, technical skill and ability to work within a large team organisation.

 Despite Senna, over the course of the three-day test, coming to within 0.3 seconds of then Honda F1 racing driver Jenson Button, the later announcement that Honda would withdraw from Formula One with immediate effect amid the economic crisis appeared to have significantly lessened his opportunity of a 2009 race seat in Formula One, unless the squad were to find a buyer before the beginning of the season in March.
 Senna was expected to be the team's second driver were it to make the 2009 grid, until Rubens Barrichello was reported to have re-signed with the team.
 Senna decided not to sign with Mercedes for the 2009 Deutsche Tourenwagen Masters season "to focus completely on his Formula One chances".
 Bruno Senna said to the BBC in an interview that he did not want to negotiate with Lotus because of sentimental reasons as his uncle Ayrton Senna took his first win with Team Lotus.
 He also told the BBC that "I felt important to enter F1 now otherwise I would never be in it".
 He also told the BBC he had been negotiating with Manor GP, Campos Meta and one existing outfit rumoured to be Brawn GP as he was close to securing a drive the previous season but Barrichello renewed his contract with Brawn.

 Rubens Barrichello admitted he was lucky to be driving for Brawn.
 Barrichello said, "I'm just lucky that at this time F1 has changed a little bit".
 He also wished Bruno the very best in the future, saying he only had a position as Ross Brawn chose the more experienced person because of the lack of testing time.
 He also said he was sure, due to Senna's potential, that he would get a drive next season.